mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/connect/local.md

 All of the newly trained machine learning models will be visible as a new record inside the `predictors` table.
 The `predictors` columns contains information about each model as:

 * name - The name of the model.
-* status - Training stauts(training, complete, error).
+* status - Training status(training, complete, error).
 * accuracy - The model accuracy.
 * predict - The name of the target variable.
 * select_data_query - SQL select query to create the datasource.